Aviafly 2 pilot navigating anti-aircraft fire with collected boosters

 Max multiplier

-The Aviafly 2 demo runs right here on this page with the same RTP, the same scattering of bonuses along the route, the same rockets and the same ravine-crash landing you get in the paid client.
+The Aviafly 2 demo runs right here with the same RTP, the same scattering of bonuses along the route, the same rockets and the same ravine-crash landing you get in the paid client.
 Unlike classic crash demos where you are drilling button reflexes, here you don't press anything - you are just getting used to the rhythm of passive flight and learning to read what is happening on screen.
 Sitting through a couple of rounds is worth it just to accept the unfamiliar sensation of not being in charge of the outcome.
+Demo covers the essentials: Aviafly 2, Aviafly 2 crash game, Aviafly 2 review.

 Aviafly 2 by InOut Games